Sv443-Network/UserUtils/README-summary.md

 ## UserUtils
-Library with various utilities for userscripts - register listeners for when CSS selectors exist, intercept events, manage persistent user configurations, modify the DOM more easily and more.
+Library with various utilities for userscripts - register listeners for when CSS selectors exist, intercept events, create persistent & synchronous data stores, modify the DOM more easily and more.
 Contains builtin TypeScript declarations.
 Fully web compatible and supports ESM and CJS imports and global declaration.
 Licensed under the [MIT license.](https://github.com/Sv443-Network/UserUtils/blob/main/LICENSE.txt)